Raz Fresco

 Rasquiz Alfred Johnson (born January 27, 1995), better known by his stage name, Raz Fresco, is a Canadian rapper and record producer from Brampton, Ontario.
 He is a member of the hip hop collective Bakersclub, with whom he has released four mixtapes.
 Raz is currently working on his "Magneto Was Right" project that is currently on its ninth issue.

 Raz Fresco has worked with popular artists such as Raekwon, Bishop Nehru, Tyga, Big Sean, B.o.B, Wale, French Montana, and Mac Miller.

 Life and career

 Early life and musical beginnings

 Raz Fresco was born in Toronto, Ontario to Jamaican parents Sandra Charlton and William Johnson.
-He moved to Mississauga, Ontario shortly after his dad was deported and then moved to Brampton, Ontario, where he attended St. Marguerite D'Youville.
+He moved to Mississauga, Ontario shortly after his dad was deported and then moved to Brampton, Ontario, where he attended St. Edmund Campion.
 He is the nephew of dub and roots reggae artist Earl Zero.
 When Raz was in the 2nd grade he began to write rap lyrics to beats he would find online.
 Raz began producing his own beats in the 7th grade.